 There are evolutionary reasons that we would develop all of these feelings and responses.
 The first two would quite clearly aid in our survival as a species, but all three would promote sociality or tribalism, which not only aided our survival as a species (consider wolves, dolphins, or orcas), but may also be what drove the growth of our brains.
 Just a basic introduction to neuroscience can not only be fascinating, but life changing.
 It can be very helpful to understand the biological and evolutionary drivers behind our desires and actions.
 Systems that our brains have developed to powerfully reward certain behaviors (dopamine, oxytocin, serotonin, etc) that aid (or at one time aided) the survival of our species.

 Although this post hits some basics there are many other major factors to explore that I won’t try to get into here.
-Things like DMT.
-Things like the effects of fasting, or sleep deprivation.
+Things like DMT (a powerful drug that is actually created in our brains but can also be taken artificially).
+Things like the effects of fasting, or sleep deprivation, or various medical issues on the brain.
 Various foods or other things that could potentially cause hallucinations.
 The power of the human subconscious and its ability to “bubble up” sudden strokes of inspiration.
 The power of various cognitive biases.
-The vast world of neuroscience and psychology and all they have uncovered about these issues.
+The ability we have to be in altered states of consciousness for various reasons.
+The vast world of neuroscience and psychology and all they have uncovered about these issues and the wild things the human mind is capable of.
+The fact that many of the experiences people report often accompany situations where people are in in extreme circumstances, such as hospital beds where they’re either being given drugs artificially or where extreme demands on the body may cause it to release various powerful substances like oxytocin or DMT in abnormally high amounts.
 Given that people experience “the spirit” in a myriad of ways and have differing experiences it’s obviously hard to speak to every circumstance in a brief blog post, but I feel this is a good starting point for discussion.
 Again, I don’t expect these things to prove anything to believers who value spiritual experiences as the ultimate method of truth seeking.
 I just hope that it might help them to understand why others may struggle to feel the same.
 Even LDS apostles have at times discussed how difficult it can be to distinguish emotion/biology from “spiritual experiences.”

 If you’re interested in diving deeper into these issues I highly recommend the following sources: